lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

-aProgress = None  # No progress bar for the process, have not figured out this aspect of Dragonfly yet theOutputChannel = None  # My script overwrites the existing MultiROI, no need to create a new one but it is required as an argument for the method labelRange = range(1,aMultiROI.getLabelCount()) aSetOfLabels = None  # Initialize the label names within the MultiROI aSetOfLabels = aMultiROI.getNonEmptyLabels(aSetOfLabels)  # Get the label names that Dragonfly uses for each ROI in the MultiROI
+aProgress = None  # No progress bar for the process, have not figured out this aspect of Dragonfly yet theOutputChannel = None  # My script overwrites the existing MultiROI, no need to create a new one but it is required as an argument for the method labelRange = range(1,COM_multiROI.getLabelCount()) aSetOfLabels = None  # Initialize the label names within the MultiROI aSetOfLabels = COM_multiROI.getNonEmptyLabels(aSetOfLabels)  # Get the label names that Dragonfly uses for each ROI in the MultiROI

-for i in range(0,15):  # Repeat a sufficient number of times to fill the volume, 60 was sufficient for my tessellation volume
+for i in range(0,20):  # Repeat a sufficient number of times to fill the volume
-	# getErodedWithKernel also works as a function for MultiROIs though it will probably remove all voxels if taken too far
-	aMultiROI.getDilatedWithKernel(uniConvolutionKernel, aSetOfLabels, 0, aProgress, aMultiROI)
+	COM_multiROI.getDilatedWithKernel(uniConvolutionKernel, aSetOfLabels, 0, aProgress, COM_multiROI)

-aMultiROI.setDataDirty()
+COM_multiROI.setDataDirty()
 ```
 Then take the union of Nucleus ROI (downsampled) and the ROI_COM, remove the intersection of ROI_COM and Nucleolus ROI (downsampled).
 Compute volume of voronoi cells.
 Voronoi cell volume distribution is sharply peaked -> chromosomes are evenly spaced.
 Voronoi cell volume distribution is flat/broad -> chromosomes are clustered.